mvyasu/tf-lore/content/Seasons/S04/11_HOLTOW_Site.md

 ## /general-6
 #### general-6 — HOLTOW

+**DISCLAIMER:** For a small period of time, a page was available containing some unseen HOLTOW-related text.
+The page was removed pretty quick and it is unknown if the information on it is accurate or relevant.

 ![[S04_HOLTOW_Site_03.png]]
 ![[S04_HOLTOW_Site_04.png]]
 ![[S04_HOLTOW_Site_05.png]]

-For a small period of time, a page was available containing some unseen HOLTOW-related text.
-The page was removed pretty quick and it is unknown if the information on it is accurate or relevant.

 #### You can risk it all.

 **Dream it.**